kitoki/kitoki.github.io/_posts/C notes for professional.md

 /* Prints "8,4,16" on my machine, signifying that there are 4 bytes of padding. */ printf("%d,%d,%d \n ", (int)sizeof(size_t), (int)sizeof(int[ 1 ]), (int)sizeof(struct ex1));
 ```
-To use the flex member as a flexible array member, you'd allocate it with malloc as shown above, except that

-sizeof(*pe1) (or the equivalent sizeof(struct ex1)) would be replaced with offsetof(struct ex1, flex) or the

-longer, type-agnostic expression sizeof(*pe1)-sizeof(pe1->flex).
-Alternatively, you might subtract 1 from the

-desired length of the "flexible" array since it's already included in the structure size, assuming the desired length is
+> To use the flex member as a flexible array member, you'd allocate it with malloc as shown above, except that `sizeof(*pe1)` (or the equivalent `sizeof(struct ex1)`) would be replaced with `offsetof(struct ex1, flex)` or the longer, type-agnostic expression `sizeof(*pe1)-sizeof(pe1->flex)`.
+Alternatively, you might subtract 1 from the desired length of the "flexible" array since it's already included in the structure size, assuming the desired length is greater than `0`.

-greater than 0.
 The same logic may be applied to the other usage examples.

 **Compatibility**

-If compatibility with compilers that do not support flexible array members is desired, you may use a macro defined
+If compatibility with compilers that `do not support` flexible array members is desired, you may use a macro defined like `FLEXMEMB_SIZE` below:

-like FLEXMEMB_SIZE below:

 ```c
 #if __STDC_VERSION__ < 199901L